 Missouri's increase in syphilis cases was initially observed among gay, bisexual, and other men who have sex with men, though other groups, including heterosexual women, have also experienced an increase in cases recently.
-While the initial increase in cases occurred primarily in the Kansas City and St. Louis metropolitan areas, other areas including smaller metropolitan areas and rural counties throughout Missouri are also experiencing a steep increase in cases, particularly among people who use drugs and their partners.
-With the increase in cases in women, Missouri has seen a corresponding increase in the number of babies born with, or stillborn due to, syphilis.
-In 2017, 13 congenital syphilis cases were reported in Missouri, representing the highest number of cases reported since 1998.
+While the initial increase in cases occurred primarily in the Kansas City and St. Louis metropolitan areas, other areas including smaller metropolitan areas and rural counties throughout Missouri are also experiencing a steep increase in cases, particularly among heterosexual women and people who use drugs and their partners.
 Missouri has also experienced an increase in ocular syphilis, which can cause blurry vision and/or blindness.
 Syphilis can cause ocular and neurological issues at any stage of infection.